 Highest Elevation: 5200M (EBC)

-Trip Code: 8Days 7Nights Kathmandu EBC Lhasa Tour via Kerung; Drive in Fly Out
+Trip Name: 8Days 7Nights Kathmandu EBC Lhasa Tour via Kerung; Drive in Fly Out

-Note: At least 2 working days (Except Saturday and Sunday) are required to make the Tibet Group Visa Done.
+Please read: At least 3 working days (Except Saturday and Sunday) are required to obtain a Tibet Group Visa in Kathmandu.
 Please arrange a few days in Kathmandu prior to your departure to Tibet.

 Early in the morning drive to Rasuwa Gadhi (newly opened Nepal and Tibet China Border).
 You will drive through paddy fields and picturesque villages and rivers.
 After you reach Kerung/Kyirong border, clear Immigration and customs formalities on both sides (Nepal & China) drive to Kyirong, the small town of China.
 Overnight in Kerung at Local basic Guesthouse.